 This film, along with all the others in this German fantasy film franchise, are must-sees.
 If you appreciate underappreciated fairy tales, you will not be disappointed.

 Aquaman is...
 Corny and Terribly Written.

-Not being a superhero fan, I was surprised when I was impressed with 2017's "Justice League."
-Aquaman was actually my least favorite character, but the trailers for his own movie showed sea monsters, so that sold it.
+Not being a superhero fan, I was surprised when I was impressed with 2017's 'Justice League.'
+Aquaman was actually my least favorite character, but the trailers for his own movie showed sea monsters, and that sold it.
 So I saw it.

 For starters, the script (written by David Leslie Johnson-McGoldrick and Will Beall) is absolutely awful.
 Not only can you predict the outcome of the story from the moment the title comes up, but the dialogue is bone chillingly bad.
 It is even full of cliches like the "du du DU!" music that plays when the villain says something "scary."
 It also contains things that I never wanted to see or know, like an octopus playing drums, and apparently Aquaman doesn't wear deodorant.